 History of the Department

-The Plastic Surgery Residency Training Program at UT Southwestern began in 1969 with the appointment of one faculty member, who served as chair, one resident, and a secretary as a Division of the Department of Surgery.
-Now, there are more than 20 full-time faculty members, more than 30 clinical faculty attendings, 22 full-time residents, six full-time fellows, and over 100 administrative and support personnel.
+The Plastic Surgery Residency Training Program at UT Southwestern began in 1969 with the appointment of one faculty member, who served as Chair, one resident, and a secretary as a Division of the Department of Surgery.
+Now, there are more than 20 full-time faculty members, more than 30 clinical faculty attendings, 22 full-time residents, six full-time fellows, and more than 100 administrative and support personnel.

-Before 1969, plastic and reconstructive surgical care was provided by attending clinical faculty at Parkland Memorial Hospital, most notably by Dr. Ted Mills.
-In 1969 G. Tom Shires, MD, Chairman of the Department of Surgery, appointed one of his former residents, Kenneth E. Salyer, to the faculty at the rank of Assistant Professor and Chairman of the new Division of Plastic Surgery.
-Over the ensuing years, Salyer developed a national reputation in the clinical arena of craniofacial surgery.
-In 1977 Salyer decided to pursue his future in private practice.
+Before 1969, plastic and reconstructive surgical care was provided by attending clinical faculty at Parkland Memorial Hospital, most notably by Ted Mills, M.D.
+In 1969 G. Tom Shires, M.D., Chair of the Department of Surgery, appointed one of his former residents, Kenneth E. Salyer, to the faculty at the rank of Assistant Professor and Chair of the new Division of Plastic Surgery.
+Over the ensuing years, Dr. Salyer developed a national reputation in the clinical arena of craniofacial surgery.
+In 1977 Dr. Salyer decided to pursue his future in private practice.

-In 1986 the division launched a recruitment campaign to attract the most outstanding young academic plastic surgeon in the nation to the Dallas program.
-Dr. Rod J. Rohrich was selected from this process.
-He graduated Summa Cum Laude from college and medical school and received the highest honors from the Baylor College of Medicine in Houston and the Michael E. DeBakey Excellence in Surgery Award in 1979.
+In 1986 the Division launched a recruitment campaign to attract the most outstanding young academic plastic surgeon in the nation to the Dallas program.
+Rod J. Rohrich, M.D., was selected from this process.
+He graduated summa cum laude from college and medical school and received the highest honors from the Baylor College of Medicine in Houston and the Michael E. DeBakey Excellence in Surgery Award in 1979.
 Dr. Rohrich went on to complete his general and plastic surgery training at the University of Michigan.
-He commenced a series of post doctoral fellowships which included a Pediatric Plastic Surgery Fellowship at Oxford University, Oxford, England; and a Craniofacial Fellowship at the Universidad Nacional Autonoma de Mexico in Mexico City, Mexico.
+He commenced a series of postdoctoral fellowships which included a Pediatric Plastic Surgery Fellowship at Oxford University in Oxford, England, and a Craniofacial Fellowship at the Universidad Nacional Autonoma de Mexico in Mexico City, Mexico.
 He then completed a Hand and Microsurgery Fellowship at Massachusetts General Hospital/Harvard Medical School from 1985 to 1986.

-In 1991 Dr. Fritz Barton, while maintaining his faculty status, stepped down as chairman and Dr. Rod J. Rohrich was appointed as Professor and Chairman of the Division of Plastic and Reconstructive Surgery.
-That year, the division was awarded the prestigious Crystal Charity Ball Distinguished Chair in Plastic Surgery – the only such chair in plastic surgery in the United States.
+In 1991 Fritz Barton, M.D., while maintaining his faculty status, stepped down as chair and Rod J. Rohrich, M.D., was appointed Professor and Chair of the Division of Plastic and Reconstructive Surgery.
+That year, the Division was awarded the prestigious Crystal Charity Ball Distinguished Chair in Plastic Surgery – the only such Chair in plastic surgery in the United States.
 Recognizing that the Division was continually cited as among the top three best training programs in the country, Dr. Rohrich's goal was to take the Division to another level of excellence in clinical care, education, and research.
 UT Southwestern Plastic Surgery attained departmental status in September 1996.
-This major milestone (one of the first true academic plastic surgery departments in the United States) greatly facilitated propelling the department to become a world-renown plastic surgery department.
+This major milestone (one of the first true academic plastic surgery departments in the United States) greatly facilitated propelling the Department to become a world-renown plastic surgery department.

-The Department of Plastic Surgery has attained excellence in all spheres -- Patient Care, Resident Education, and Basic Research -- and its growth is continuing rapidly.
-During Dr. Rohrich's tenure as Chair of the Department of Plastic Surgery, the following milestones have been achieved:
+The Department of Plastic Surgery has attained excellence in all spheres – patient care, resident education, and basic research – and its growth is continuing rapidly.
+During Dr. Rohrich's tenure as Chair of the Department of Plastic Surgery, the following milestones were achieved:

-- Expanded the Department’s clinical volume from 250 patient visits per month to more than 1,500 outpatient visits in our University Hospital clinics.
+- Expanded the Department’s clinical volume from 250 patient visits per month to more than 1,500 outpatient visits in our UT Southwestern University Hospitals and Clinics.